This is Part 2 of a series. Part 1 is HERE

 As I mentioned in the very first paragraph, there are many ways to view Lay Dominican life as contemplative, and I hope you will continue building on this concept by adding your own experiences in the comments section below.

-About the Author: Debra is a temporarily professed Lay Dominican who will be eligible to make her final profession in early 2023.
+About the Author: Debra is a permanently professed Lay Dominican who made her final profession in early 2023.
 She spent several years studying Carmelite and Jesuit spirituality both by attending classes at the local monasteries and independently studying books written by or about saints from these orders.
 She always felt called to join an order as a lay person but did not find her home until someone introduced her to the Dominicans where the four pillars rooted her and made her feel at home.
 She endeavors to structure her day around a format that supports her goal of prayerful study before preaching to community.
 You can find more fruit of her labors in her blog, Thoughts of a Crazy Woman.